minhtrancccp/various/README.md

 ## Running Tests

-Run the following command in the root directory or tests directory
+Run the following command either in the root directory or the ./tests directory

 ```sh
 poetry run pytest